 “She carries that bible everywhere,” said Jay.
 “Her family seems pretty religious.
 Does that make dating difficult?”

 “You didn’t hear it from me,” said Faith, “but BeatBax breaks out the bible for unwanted male attention.
-She plays the pastor’s daughter routine until suitors lose interest.
-In truth, she’s fine dating a girl and hiding it from her parents.
-We’ve even talked about smoking crickets before.”
+She plays the pastor’s-daughter routine until suitors lose interest.
+In truth, she’s totally fine dating a girl and hiding it from her parents.
+We’ve even talked about smoking bug-sticks before.”

 “So what’s complicated?”

-“Dainty likes the pastor’s daughter routine,” she sighed, “and I like Dainty.
-I wish dating were easy.
+“Dainty likes the pastor’s-daughter routine,” she sighed, “and I like Dainty.
+I wish dating was easy.
 I just wanna hold all my friends in a big cuddle-ball.”
 Jay held Faith’s hand.
 Faith squeezed back and smiled.
 “Crickets help you open up, sometimes.”

 “You know a lot about crickets.
 Are you sure you haven’t smoked before?”

 “It’s really something.”
-Jay searched for words to describe his mental state but found none.
-He made sound effects and exploding motions with his hands.
+Jay searched for words to describe his mental state, but found none sufficient.
+He made sound-effects and exploding motions with his hands.
 “Where’d you smoke your first?”

 Faith kicked the air.
 “You’ve met my uncle, right?
-He came from Wyoming for a weekend last semester.”
+He visited from Wyoming last semester.”

 “Yeah, I remember,” said Jay.
 “He asked if I believed in aliens.
 He had quite a bit to say on the matter.”

 “Well, he is the black sheep of the Featherways.”